joetex/bambu-telemetry-stream-overlay/README.md

 A work in progress to use Browser Source in OBS to render bambu 3d printer telemetry.

 The Python application uses a simple UI to connect to your Bambu Printer (P, X, H) series.
+In addition it automatically starts a Flask web server to host `overlay.html` and `telemetry.html` files to customize the experience.

 <img width="250" height="260" alt="image" src="https://github.com/user-attachments/assets/1d446868-d051-4054-a9a2-9240de308afe" />